-In the past two years already quite a few topics have been covered by the students:
+Over the years already quite a few topics have been covered by students:

 Topics of research in 2018